-"If it was not written down, it was not said.
-If it was not written down, it did not happen." -- Pete Wright
+"If it was not in writing, it was not said.
+If it was not in writing, it did not happen." -- Pete Wright

 From Emotions to Advocacy includes chapters about paper trails